campim/DSAPython/README.md

 **7. counting_sort.py :** Counting sort sorting algorithm - cumulative counts of number of occurrences of each unique element in an auxiliary array -.

+**8. quick_sort.py :** Quick sort algorithm is a divide and conquer approach, we divide the main array into sub arrays, using the rightmost element of the array as pivot element. using recursion.

 LICENSING

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public